bacalhau-project/bacalhau/docs/getting-started/installation.md

 The easiest way to submit a job is using the `docker run` verb.
 Let us break down its syntax first: `bacalhau docker run [FLAGS] IMAGE[:TAG] [COMMAND]`; while it is designed to resemble Docker's run command you are probably familiar with, Bacalhau introduces a whole new set of [available flags (see CLI Reference)](../all-flags#docker-run) to support its computing model.

-The snipped below sumbits a job that runs an `echo` program within an [Ubutnu container](https://hub.docker.com/_/ubuntu).
+The snipped below sumbits a job that runs an `echo` program within an [Ubuntu container](https://hub.docker.com/_/ubuntu).
 When a job is sumbitted, Bacalhau prints out the related job id.

 ```zsh